Movie Review: Black Panther (2018)

 - the cute dude from “Get Out” as the only tribal leader who has to wear a sweatshirt

-I did look askance that they made Wakanda’s Q T’Challa’s sister.
-Doesn’t this country have any outreach programs?
+I did look askance that they made T’Challa’s sister the Q here.
 Is this family keeping it all for themselves?
+Don’t they have any outreach programs?

 The movie speeds up when T’Challa, Okoye and Nakia (with Shuri phoning it in) travel to Korea, to track Ulysses Klaue (Serkis), who’s trying to sell African artifacts to a CIA agent, Everett K. Ross (Martin Freeman, this movie’s Felix Leiter).
 It’s a good set piece/chase scene.
 They wind up with the artifact but lose Klaue.
 In the process, Ross is shot and brought to Wakanda so Shuri/Q can save his life.